MustardOS/mustardos.github.io/release/progress/bigbanana.md

 ## Important

 {: .highlight }
-> This requires you to already have 2410.1 BANANA already setup and installed on your device!
+> This requires you to already have 2410.1 BANANA already setup and installed on your device.
 >
 > Using modified muOS installations or previous versions may have strange or breaking outcomes.
+>
+> You can also download the full image from the links above and start fresh!

 ## Contributors

 - antiKk
 - bcat
 - Bitter_Bizarro
+- cgimenes
+- duncanyoyo1
 - illumini_85
 - j0tt
 - joyrider3774
 - koolkidkorey
-- __krt__
+- \_\_krt\_\_
 - mattyj513
 - nmqanh
-- solojazz
+- roastbean
 - xonglebongle

 ## Changes

 - Added ability to use specific fonts, images, and schemes based on device resolution
 - Added additional catalogue directories
+- Added async audio option for specific navigation block sounds
+  - Additional sounds are: `keypress.wav` (_OSK_) and `muos.wav`
 - Added binary size check for Syncthing
 - Added catalogue priority image loader for applications, archives, and tasks
 - Added column mode to advanced box art config